 The programme is geared toward 1:1 mentoring of children who face challenging life situations.
 In so called “tandems” children and young people are accompanied by a mentor who helps with school work, discusses things or helps to use leisure time profitably, according to what is most needed.

 The help organisation CARE assists refugee families in Austria when children start school by providing them with starting packages, because starting school is expensive and represents a huge challenge for the families.
-So far a total of 1,508 children have received urgently needed packages before starting school.
 The Umdasch Group Foundation also supports this campaign.

 When they become teenagers, SOS children leave their SOS families and move into the youth homes of the SOS children's village.
-A special mentoring project has been started with Doka Lebanon to help these youngsters take the next step toward independent living.
-Doka employees assist, meet regularly with their charges and undertake joint activities to give them insights into everyday working life and act as mentors to help get their education and careers off the ground.
+A special mentoring project was started 2017 with Doka Lebanon to help these youngsters take the next step toward independent living.
+Doka employees assisted, met regularly with their charges and undertook joint activities to give them insights into everyday working life and act as mentors to help get their education and careers off the ground.
 This pilot project was developed entirely by the Umdasch Group Foundation and SOS Children's Villages.

 The girls’ school in the heart of the Himalaya is an initiative of the Lower Austria Tibetan Aid Organisation.
 The school lies at an altitude of 4,000 metres and provides Tibetan girls from poor background access to primary education.
-Now construction starts to expand the school further to a secondary school, which is being partly financed by the Umdasch Group Foundation.
-It will be the first secondary school in the region and an important contribution to equal opportunity.
+2017 the school was expanded further to a secondary school, The construction was being partly financed by the Umdasch Group Foundation.
+It wis now the first secondary school in the region and an important contribution to equal opportunity.

 The Fahari Foundation provides a safe environment for orphans and children from disadvantaged background and accompanies them in their education.
 The Fahari Foundation Center, in Mtwapa Kenya, currently has around 50 children.
 As partner, the Umdasch Group Foundation supports the school education for the children to facilitate a better future.